nick42d/youtui/README.md

 1. Concurrency over parralelism:
 Where possible, the app will use use an asynchronous mode of operation (such as futures::join! and tokio::select) over parallel equivalents such as tokio::spawn and thread::spawn.
 1. Avoid cloning: Where possible, the app will avoid cloning as a method to beat the borrow checker.
 Instead, we will try to safely borrow.
 1. Encode state into the type system: Where possible use the type system to represent actions that are not possible in the current state.
-This will improve developer ergonomics.
 ## Design principles
 I am aiming to follow the following design principles
 1. Discoverability